AdobeDocs/experience-manager-cloud-service.en/help/onboarding/best-practices/enterprise-devops.md

 ## Environments {#environments}

-An Adobe Experience Manager (AEM) deployment usually consists of multiple environments, used for different purposes on different levels:
+Adobe Experience Manager (AEM) as a Cloud Service usually consists of multiple environments, used for different purposes on different levels:

 * [Development](#development)
 * [Quality Assurance](#quality-assurance)